LunarVim/lunarvim.org/docs/configuration/08-custom-snippets.md

 You can add your own snippets to LunarVim.

+Custom snippets can be defined as json or lua.

+### json version

 First create a folder : `~/.config/snippets/` next to your `config.lua`

 Then in there you need at least 2 files.

-The first describes where your snippets are :
+The first file describes where your snippets are :

 `package.json` :